KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What are js labels?
 *	What are the benefits of keeping declarations at the top?
 *	What are the benefits of initializing variables?
-*	What are the recommendations to create new object?
 *	How do you define JSON arrays?
 *	How do you generate random integers?
 *	Can you write a random integers function to print integers with in a range?